roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor Ch.
-02 ****** bydlsloan© "How are you feeling, Bunny?"
+"How are you feeling, Bunny?"
 I asked.
 "I know it's an exhausting procedure.
 First the various physical tests, then the fluid test and then the first injection.
 It's a lot to take."

  "Yeah," she nodded.
 "I'm pretty tired.
 I'm glad I keep in shape!
 So, we have seven more injections to go tonight still?
 I'm not sure I can handle that."